Diversity & Inclusion

 Ms. Nugent is a frequent lecturer and panelist at the Practising Law Institute, ALI-ABA and other M&A seminars; is the vice-chair of the annual Tulane M&A Institute; and has published articles on a wide variety of M&A-related legal topics.
 She has taught selected M&A classes at Harvard Law School and New York University School of Law and is an adjunct professor at the University of Virginia School of Law and Cornell Law School.
 She is a co-author of a well-known two-volume treatise titled Negotiated Acquisitions of Companies, Subsidiaries and Divisions.

 Ms. Nugent has been recognized in Chambers Global: The World’s Leading Lawyers for Business for her work in M&A and private equity, Chambers USA: America’s Leading Lawyers for Business, The International Who’s Who of Corporate Governance Lawyers and The Best Lawyers in America.
+She was named to The National Law Journal’s list of 2015 "Trailblazers," which honors lawyers who have advanced their legal practice areas through the use of innovative strategies.
+Ms. Nugent also was named as one of Lawdragon’s 2014-2015 "500 Leading Lawyers in America."

 Lectures and Panels